 Day 1: Puerto Natales - Las Torres Hotel - Towers Lookout - Chileno (7 hour hike, 13.8km, 750m ascent, 400m descent)

 Highlight: Today you will see the crown jewel of the park, the granite towers!

-Read our article on All you need to know about the Chileno refugio.
+Read our article on all you need to know about the Chileno refugio.

 The weather is crazy in this area.
 We had two snow storms on our way mixed with sunny blue skies.
 The last half of the hike to the towers is tough and includes scrambling up large rocks.
 The 90 km/hour winds didn't help!
 When we reached the top we were sad to see the towers completely covered by cloud and yet another snow storm.
 However, we waited patiently beside a large rock for 45 minutes and the weather cleared up to perfect sunny blue skies!
-Seeing the Torres Del Paine in real life was breathtaking.
+Seeing Torres Del Paine in real life was breathtaking.

-Top Tip: There are weather reports posted at Chileno so consider staying a bit or heading off right away depending on the hourly cloud cover forecast.
+Top Tip: There are weather reports posted at Chileno, so consider staying a bit or heading off right away depending on the hourly cloud cover forecast.